ksator/arista_eos_streaming_telemetry_with_telegraf/README.md

 The building blocks are:
   - EOS devices: There is a gNMI server in EOS devices.
-  - Telegraf: A gNMI client sends a `subscribe` RPC to request to targets (network devices with a gNMI server) to stream values for paths
+  - Telegraf.
+It has a gNMI client.
+It subscribes to paths on targets (network devices with a gNMI server)
-  - Influxdb: Telegraf writes the data to Influxdb.
+  - Influxdb: Telegraf writes on Influxdb the data streamed from network devices.

 # Requirements on EOS devices